amazon-ion/ion-docs/_books/ion-1-1/src/text/e_expressions.md

  * tagless scalar type by name: `{#int}`, `{#uint8}`, `{#string}`, `{#symbol}`, `{#timestamp}`.
 May be used in tagless-element sequences or tagless template placeholders.
  * tagless scalar type by opcode: `{#0x61}`, `{#0xEE}`.
 May be used in tagless-element sequences or tagless template placeholders.

-Macros that accept 0 arguments are not eligible to be used in a type marker.
+Macros that accept 0 arguments are not eligible to be used in an encoding tag.